“Buoy Composition II” oil on canvas by Paul Brent

 Q: Are you putting your gallery and house together?

 Brent: We have a professional construction crew doing the final cleanup and dry-out of the structure.
 Then we’ll be working with another crew to do a build-back.
 People have said, “Do you think people will stay here?”
 “Do you think our businesses, our downtown will come back?”
-Every business owner (has said) “We’re building back.”
+Every business owner has said, “We’re building back.”
 So there’s really a very positive feeling.
 We’ll make it a better place.

 Notes: